RunScreaming/gamedoc/README.md

 The other players don’t need a computer.
 They sit in the same room as player 1, but instead of a computer they are equipped with sheets of paper.
 On each sheet of paper ...

-Setting, Atmosphere, (Story?), World, Landscape, Ground Type, ...

 ## Platform

 The game is developed using Unity 3d.
-Althought will result in support for various platforms (https://unity3d.com/unity/multiplatform), the development & testing is focused on the desktop operating systems Windows and Linux, including a WebGL version.
+Althought will result in support for various platforms (https://unity3d.com/unity/multiplatform), the development & testing is focused on a WebGL version.

 ### Development System